MileHacker Logo

 Sensitive Topics

-Religion: Avoid criticizing Islam or religious rituals.
+Religion: Avoid criticizing Islam or religious practices.
 Politics: Avoid discussing Egyptian politics unless well-informed and with trusted individuals.
 Public Displays of Affection: Generally frowned upon outside of married couples privately settings.
-Left Hand: Steer clear of using the left hand for eating or handing items, as it is considered unclean.
+Left Hand: Refrain from using the left hand for eating or handing items, as it is considered unclean.

 Gender & LGBTQ+ Info